prof-rossetti/internet-technologies/projects/personal-website/project.md

 --- | --- | ---
-Website Hosting | Website is publicly accessible on the Internet (i.e. hosted via GitHub Pages). | 20% Website Structure | Website has at least three navigable pages, with consistent navigation across all pages. | 15% Website Structure | HTML documents are reasonably organized, including the specified elements and HTML5 semantic elements. | 15%
-Website Style | Website is reasonably well styled. and "responsive" when window width is resized. | 10% Website Style | Website is "responsive" when window is resized to a mobile device width. | 10% Website Content | Website contains a creative and unique set of content. | 15% Dev Process | Submitted via remote Git repository which reflects an incremental revision history | 20%
+Website Hosting | Website is publicly accessible on the Internet (i.e. hosted via GitHub Pages). | 20% Website Structure | Website has at least three navigable pages, with consistent navigation across all pages. | 15% Website Structure | HTML documents are reasonably well organized and include the required elements. | 15% Website Style | Website is reasonably well styled. | 10% Website Style | Website is "responsive" when window is resized to a mobile device width. | 10% Website Content | Website contains a creative and unique set of content. | 10% Dev Process | Submitted via remote Git repository which reflects an incremental revision history | 20%

 This rubric is tentative, and may be subject to slight adjustments during the grading process.